 Read more in our Events & Holiday section.

-There is a 16% tax applied to all purchases, restaurant bills, store purchases, hotel stays, and excursions.
+There is a 16% tax (IVA) applied to all purchases, restaurant bills, store purchases, hotel stays, and excursions.
 You can request a tax refund.
 You can find affiliated stores and services at Taxback

 Additionally, there is a 3% tax on your hotel stay, this tax is gathered for the promotion of the tourist destination.

 All guests departing by air must pay a departure tax.
-Sometimes it is paid at the airport upon departure (passengers with TUI/Thomson/First Choice from UK have to pay this tax at the airport upon departure from Mexico (around $70-80 USD), for airlines from USA and Canada it’s included on airline tickets issued outside of Mexico (inquire upon booking).
+Sometimes it is paid at the airport upon departure (passengers with TUI/Thomson/First Choice from UK have to pay this tax at the airport upon departure from Mexico (around $70-80 USD), for airlines from USA and Canada it’s included on airline ticket fare issued outside of Mexico (inquire upon booking).
 The tax is charged to all visitors over the age of two.